LuizGustavo1001/Anime-Catalog-in-cpp/README.md

-Anime Catalog in c++ using double linked list, that can: show an interval, find with a filter, write/ overwrite or remove animes.
+<em>Anime Catalog in c++ using double linked list, that can: show an interval, find with a filter, write/ overwrite or remove animes.</em>

-➔ User: Luiz Gustavo De Almeida Lopes ➔<a href="https://github.com/LuizGustavo1001/" target="_blank">GitHub</a>
+➔ User: <a href="https://github.com/LuizGustavo1001/">Luiz Gustavo De Almeida Lopes</a>

 <em>About the Project</em>